 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value, but does not review all financial companies or all available financial offers.
 We may receive compensation for sending traffic to partner sites, such as CreditCards.com, and this compensation may impact how and where links appear on this site.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-Our quick take: The Marriott Bonvoy Brilliant™ American Express® Card offers luxury travel benefits, including a statement credit worth up to $300 each year (for Marriott purchases through 9/21/22 and then for restaurants worldwide (up to $25 per month) , and is a good fit for travelers who are loyal to the Marriott brand and want elite benefits with every stay.
+Our quick take: The Marriott Bonvoy Brilliant® American Express® Card offers top-notch luxury travel benefits, including a statement credit worth up to $300 each year at restaurants worldwide, and is a good fit for travelers who are loyal to the Marriott brand and want elite benefits with every stay.

-- Complimentary Marriott Gold elite status for being a card member.
+- Complimentary Marriott Platinum elite status for being a card member

-- Starting Sept.
-22, 2022, up to $300 in statement credits per calendar year (up to $25 per month) for eligible purchases at restaurants worldwide.
+- Up to $300 in statement credits per calendar year (up to $25 per month) for eligible purchases at restaurants worldwide

-- Receive an annual Free Night Award that can be used at any Marriott property worth up to 50,000 points starting with the second year you have the card.
+- Receive an annual Free Night Award that can be used at any Marriott property worth up to 85,000 points starting with the second year you have the card

 - Marriott Bonvoy points aren’t as valuable as some other hotel points.